RahulBhasin/Data-Science-Hackathons-Participated/README.md

 # Hackathons
-Codes and approached of the Hackathons participated
+Codes and approaches of the Hackathons participated